zhrrygh/zhrrygh.github.io/index.md

 ## Honors and Awards

 2017 | **Postgraduate Scholarship in Wireless Communications** \
-University of Sydney
+The University of Sydney

 2017 | **Normal I Price Supplementary Scholarship** \
-University of Sydney
+The University of Sydney

 2015 | **Excellent Undergraduate International Exchange Program Scholarship** \
 China Scholarship Council